AdaCore/training_material/style_guide.rst

 *******

-This document serves as a collection of the policies and procedures for writing ReStructured Text content for the courses offered by the Field Engineering team.
+This document serves as a collection of the policies and procedures for writing ReStructured Text (RST) content for the courses offered by the Field Engineering team.

 As this document was created long after the original RST files